Study Routines For College Students

 Never Waste Time With Greater Value

 One last thing before we move on.
-The whole issue of sticking to a routine revolves around making choices.
+The whole issue of sticking to a study routine revolves around making choices.
 Students are continually pulled to do fun things they want to do now and put off work until later.

 Any decision you make involves some kind of a tradeoff.
 College students waste a mountain of time because they don’t think about those tradeoffs.
 They piddle around campus all day long.
 They hang out and delay doing homework until later.
 They’re putting time behind them that can never be recovered.